-by Freddy J. Nager, Founder of Atomic Tango LLC + No Fan of Captain Ahab; whale sushi image by McAuliflower…
+by Freddy Tran Nager, Founder of Atomic Tango + No Fan of Captain Ahab…

-How do you go from being one of the hottest restaurants in town to being completely out of business in just weeks?
-Simply follow the example of The Hump, a trendy sushi bar in Santa Monica, CA, that shut down after being busted for selling whale meat.
+How does one of the hottest restaurants in town go completely out of business in just weeks?
+That’s what happened to The Hump, a trendy sushi joint in Santa Monica, California, that shut down after getting busted for selling (get this) whale meat.

-That’s right: someone there actually said, “Mmm, beautiful, intelligent and endangered species — let’s eat it.”
+That’s right: someone there actually said, “Mmm, beautiful, intelligent, and endangered species — let’s serve it for dinner.”

 Two activists covertly filmed the staff of The Hump serving whale sushi.
-This happened in March 2010, and I’ve since been teaching it as a vivid example of how not to run a business — and why a complete stakeholders analysis is essential before launching any product or campaign.
+This happened in March 2010, and today I teach it as a case study of the perils of being customer-centric, and why a complete stakeholders analysis is essential.

-In a stakeholders analysis, marketers evaluate their customers, competitors and own company.
+In a stakeholders analysis, we evaluate our customers, competitors, and own company.
 This helps shape strategy and gauge odds of success.
-Recently a fourth “C” — community — was added to factor in the relevance and influence of the government, labor unions, the news media and special interest groups.
+Recently a fourth “C” — community — was added to factor in the relevance and influence of the government, labor unions, the news media, special interest groups, and other influencers.
 It’s the “C” that often gets left out of the equation, and it’s the “C” that factors most prominently in this case.
 Let’s dive in, shall we?

-Customers: I’ve written several posts about customer worship in which I’ve noted that, yes, it’s essential to know your customers’ needs, but, no, you can’t afford to dismiss the following facts:
+Customers: I’ve written several posts about customer worship in which I’ve noted that, yes, it’s essential to know our customers’ needs, but, no, we can’t afford to dismiss the following facts:

 - customers don’t always know what they want

 - customers disagree with each other